barbiefan/dinosaur/README.md

 =

 ## Current state: *WIP*
-on my local machine screen captures and pixel grabbing is unstable, which leads to some weird behavior.
+on my local machine screen capturing and pixel grabbing is unstable, which leads to some weird behavior.

 ## Branches
 *master*: working script (you'll need to modify pixel grabbing coordinates)